l-rossi/is-with-nlp-implicit-subject/README.md

 - Capitalization for start of sentences is off if the sentence starts with a special character, i.e., a bullet for enumeration

+### DependentOfSameSentenceFilter
+- wrongly filters "department" for process in example 8 of GS